ajusufi/ajusufi/README.md

 I am pursuing a Bachelor's degree in **Artificial Intelligence at Johannes Kepler University Linz**.
 I use this space to turn what I study into working code, small experiments, and a record of steady progress.

-Right now, I am especially interested in understanding machine-learning ideas by implementing them—not only reading about them.
+Right now, I am especially interested in understanding machine learning ideas by implementing them—not only reading about them.

 ## `ajusufi@github:~$ cd ~/deep-ml`